As coronavirus cases soar, India’s hospitals race to secure badly needed oxygen

 Last month, a hospital treating covid-19 patients in Bangalore transferred 47 patients on oxygen support to other hospitals after a manufacturing issue at its supplier, said R. Ravindra, president of the Private Hospitals and Nursing Homes Association in Karnataka.

 Local governments are preparing for a long haul.
-In the state Punjab, officials summoned 11 oxygen manufacturers and 20 distributors to a meeting last week and asked them to restart defunct units.
+In the state of Punjab, officials summoned 11 oxygen manufacturers and 20 distributors to a meeting earlier this month and asked them to restart defunct units.
 Before the pandemic, the demand for medical oxygen was about 40 metric tons a day, said Sibin C, a senior state official.
 Now it is 100 metric tons.

 In the state of Assam, in India’s northeast, officials told oxygen vendors to prepare to divert the entire supply of the gas to medical uses regardless of the impact on industry.
 The central government is projecting that by next month the demand will surpass the state’s manufacturing capacity, forcing vendors to rely on supplies from neighboring states, said Anup Kumar Barman, a medical official in Assam.